bwolfson0/api-troubleshooting-lab/browser-investigations/304-not-modified.md

 ## Issue

-Refreshing the page returns **304 Not Modified** instead of **200 OK**, raising the question of whether the browser is requesting outdated content or the server is behaving unexpectedly.
+A page refresh returns **304 Not Modified** instead of **200 OK**, leading to questions about whether the browser is displaying stale content or whether the server is functioning correctly.

 ---